A few days ago I had a speck of dirt that got in my eye and under my contact.

 Damba makes poor choices at times; so do I. Damba lies to get what he wants; my sinful heart can manipulate and deceive people as well.

 Damba didn’t have a father who taught him how to manage money or set a good example for him.
 Damba’s dad was an alcoholic who struggled to provide for his family.
 Now Damba, with what little money he may make from his cocoa farming, helps to look after Bitalo, his 16-year-old brother who is still in school.
 And when his little sisters come around, they might need money for books at school or other school fees.
 It’s very cultural for him to give them money if they ask.

 All I saw was a boy who got a girl pregnant.
 A poor choice, yes, but it is not my place to judge him.
 It’s easy to see his problem and say, deal with it yourself.

-I was able to talk to Damba, and share that even though we make poor choices our Father in heaven still loves us.
-I was also able to share that even though his dad is gone, and wasn’t a good father figure, that he has a prefect Father in Heaven who loves him.
+I was able to talk to Damba and share that even though we make poor choices our Father in heaven still loves us.
+I was also able to share that even though his dad is gone, and wasn’t a good father figure, that he has a perfect Father in Heaven who loves him.
 God also protects and provides for us when we trust in him.

 After I prayed over him, my husband Brent and I did gave him a small gift.
 We wanted to let him know that he is our friend and our neighbor and we want to love him and encourage him.

 It’s easy to see the poor choices that other people make but not see the ones that we make.
 The speck in our friend’s eye is easier to spot than the log in our own eye.
 We often ignore the sin in our own life or pretend that it doesn’t exist or try to justify it.